Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @subsection occt_modalg_hist History support

-All topological API algorithms support the history of shapes modifications (or just History) for their arguments.
+All topological API algorithms support the history of shape modifications (or just History) for their arguments.
 Generally, the history is available for the following types of sub-shapes of input shapes:
-* Vertex
+* Vertex;
-* Edge
+* Edge;
-* Face
+* Face.

 Some algorithms also support the history for Solids.